m0rphism/kitty/README.md

--   We don't rely on the functional extensionality axiom, and instead prove that our operations preserve map equivalence and provide a lemma that states that applying equivalent maps to a term yiels equal terms.
+-   We don't rely on the functional extensionality axiom, and instead prove that our operations preserve map equivalence and provide a lemma that states that applying equivalent maps to a term yields equal terms.

 Those changes significantly increase the complexity of our framework,